 - You have unique access to information.
 The same ethical considerations that apply to any form of public speech also apply to social media.
 It may be inappropriate to communicate, other than in official communication, specifics about your assignments, other officials, riders, managers, or any other related personnel.

 - It is inappropriate to engage in public discussions of a specific play and or ruling evaluation/commentary, whether it is of an event you worked, one that you witnessed.
 This includes posting inappropriate videos, photographs, audio recordings, and written documents made during an event.

 - Communications among officials for learning purposes should be done privately amongst officials and not through the use of open social media.
 Be mindful that email and other forms of direct communication can be, and often are, made public, accidentally or intentionally.

 - Be very sparing in the sharing of your personal information, including photos.
 Adjust security settings accordingly.
 Report fake profiles or posts to the appropriate authorities/governing bodies in a timely fashion.

-- Your use of personal mobile communication devices during competition, on the field of play, portrays an inattentive image for an official.
-Restrict your use of such devices in reviewing social media to communication necessary for your work as an official.
+- Your use of personal mobile communication devices during competition, on the field of play, portrays an inattentive image for an official regardless of intent.
+Restrict your use of such devices at your immediate event, including reviewing social media, to communication necessary for your work as an official.